 As Wolff points out, we pay more for our tech devices and search engine use than previously thought because we subsidize tax breaks.
 The irony being that because the tax is not collected in the first place we then have to borrow for x,y,z…from the very people that ‘didn’t pay enough to begin with’ according to Wolff.
 We could borrow less (and pay less interest) if the tech giants were taxed ‘correctly’ to begin with.
 Not that I’m a fan of taxes, the State, or capitalism to begin with anyway, I just find this “hustle,” as Wolff calls it, particularly amusing because I help pay for it like it or not.
 This is “redistribution,” for the fat cats, and back to the fat cats again…getting screwed squared, capitalism squared.
 Honestly, I’d rather see “cost be the limit of price,” (Josiah Warren) to hell with profits, and taxes for products I don’t want, and interest/usury ta boot.
 Wolff fails to recognize the inflated cost-plus price at the root of profits as capitalism.

 What bothers me about Wolff, besides the last point made, is that he thinks taxes are OK, or so it seems.
+He also complains about how bad markets are…not to the degree that Micheal Albert does, but still, he hates markets.
 What are taxes if not a market, a forced market?
 And why whine, as Wolff does, about companies ‘not paying enough considering the profits they make’?
 Profits should be his focus, not that companies aren’t paying enough taxes on the profits.
 So while he bashes capitalism, he defends it, because to defend profits and taxes is to defend theft, they are both capitalism.
 Profit is theft because profits are created by charging more than cost (cost plus), and/or stealing/skimming the cost plus from the workers that produced profits to begin with.

 Wolff who appears to be a State Socialist is essentially a capitalist.
-At 38 minutes he goes over how he defines capitalism: the private ownership of the means of production (pootmop), resources are exchanged voluntarily (market exchange)… he then goes on to describe government/state socialism, and market planning.
+At 38 minutes he goes over how he defines capitalism: the private ownership of the means of production (pootmop, and here too), resources are exchanged voluntarily (market exchange)… he then goes on to describe government/state socialism, and market planning.
 In addition, he defines capitalism on the organization of production, at ~42 minutes he states that decisions should be democratic, essentially plugging his Democracy at Work idea.
-A forerunner to Wolff in this regards is David Ellerman’s who has a similar take, but he’s a little more elegant.
+A forerunner to Wolff in this regards is David Ellerman, who has a similar yet more elegant take.
 What bugs me is not how Wolff wants to have democracy in the workplace, but how he does not want democracy in markets.
 He complains about hierarchy and capitalism on the production end, but stops short of democracy in exchange, and wants hierarchical planning, and profits (i.e. capitalism), or so it seems.

 Capitalism is usury, aka rent (aka interest, and profit).
 Rent, profit, and interest are often separated, but profit and interest are both rent (usury).
 Capitalism is privilege or gratuitous appropriation, i.e. usury, with artificial “ownership Rights to control access to natural opportunities.”
 Capitalism can happen between two or more people or systemically ‘where the State intervenes in the economy on behalf of capitalists to create artificial scarcities, artificial property rights, erect entry barriers, enforce monopolies, and cartels so capitalists can collect rents…because free competition is prevented from driving the price of things to their true cost of production.’
 Kevin Carson